A Look at the Different Types of Biscuits

 So many delightful varieties can be made with a soft biscuit dough.
 Truly, the sky's the limit.

-Baking Powder Biscuits--Also known as rolled biscuits, this common type of biscuit is kneaded, rolled out and cut into rounds.
+Baking Powder Biscuits--Also known as rolled biscuits, this common type of biscuit is kneaded, rolled out, and then cut into rounds.
 An old-time favorite, rolled biscuits are fluffy in the center and golden brown on the outside.
 They have a much nicer texture than drop biscuits, even though the ingredients are almost identical.
-See my recipe for Best Ever Biscuits

 - Beaten Biscuits--Made popular in the South, beaten biscuits differ from their rolled counterparts because the dough is actually beaten to incorporate air.
 As can be seen from the picture, this method results in different-looking biscuits, especially when the tops are pricked with a fork.